carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

 .. _consistent with Visual C++:
   https://msdn.microsoft.com/en-us/library/wfa0edys.aspx

-* Thread-safe initialization of local statics: :none:`Complete`.
+* Thread-safe initialization of local statics: :good:`Complete`.
 MSVC 2015
   added support for thread-safe initialization of such variables by taking an ABI break.
   We are ABI compatible with both the MSVC 2013 and 2015 ABI for static local